(Updated for 2020 and beyond)

 There are three main reasons for this:

 1.)
 Insurance is one of if not the most competitive industry when it comes to online marketing.
-It has the highest PPC cost by far of any other industry.
+It has one of the highest PPC costs out there.
 There are thousands of competitors in your space who are all vying for the same customer.
 Not only are you competing with other local independent agencies, but you’re competing with big brands who can simply out-spend and out-maneuver smaller less resourceful agencies online.

 2.)
 Speaking of which, companies like Allstate, State Farm, Geico and Progressive have a stronghold on essentially all of the “head” keywords for insurance in Google.
 This means it’s virtually impossible for a smaller independent agency to rank for something as general (and competitive) as “Florida Auto Insurance”.